selefaith26/Credit-Clustering/credit_report.md

 ![Association Rules](outputs/plot4_association_rules.png)

-The strongest association found is between high cash advance usage and high balance — customers who take large cash advances are 1.46 times more likely to carry a high balance than random chance would predict.
+The strongest association found is between high cash advance usage and high balance, customers who take large cash advances are 1.46 times more likely to carry a high balance than random chance would predict.
 This directly supports the Cluster 3 finding.
 High credit limit customers are also strongly associated with high payments, confirming that credit limit is a reasonable proxy for financial capacity.

 ---

 ## Analysis of Findings

 The K-Means model successfully identified four distinct customer segments with a silhouette score of 0.431.
-The largest segment — 67% of customers — are average everyday users.
+The largest segment, 67% of customers, are average everyday users.
 The most actionable finding is the cash advance segment (Cluster 3, 16.4%), where customers carry high balances, make minimal purchases, and almost never pay in full.
 This segment represents the highest default risk and should be flagged for proactive outreach or credit limit review.

 The association rules confirmed and extended the cluster findings.
 The strong association between cash advance behavior and high balance (lift 1.462) validates that these behaviors co-occur at a rate significantly above chance.
 The association between high credit limits and high payments (lift 1.366) suggests that customers with higher limits tend to be more financially active overall.

-Together K-Means and association rules provide complementary insights — clustering identifies who the customer segments are while association rules explain what behaviors tend to occur together within and across those segments (Han, Kamber, & Pei, 2022).
+Together K-Means and association rules provide complementary insights, clustering identifies who the customer segments are while association rules explain what behaviors tend to occur together within and across those segments (Han, Kamber, & Pei, 2022).

 ---